tianle91/astroturf/README.md

 Proposal
 - Merge scraper and trainer together, put behind a new trainer endpoint.
   - Option to limit to most recent `n` comments.
+- Infer endpoint has resource not available as response.